Next-generation Sequencing Informatics Market Outlook:

 Product Segment Analysis

-Based on the product, the sequencing platforms segment in the next-generation sequencing informatics market is projected to hold the largest share of 49.5% by the end of 2034.
+Based on the product, the sequencing platforms segment in the next-generation sequencing informatics market is projected to hold the largest share of 49.5% by the end of 2035.
 The segment’s growth is highly driven by extended clinical applications and technological progressions.
-The introduction of ultra-high-throughput systems, including Illumina's NovaSeq X, which ensures 55% rapid sequencing at USD 225 per genome, is escalating the implementation.
-This is suitable especially in large-scale genomic strategies, such as the All of Us Program of the NIH, which is projected to effectively target 1.1 million genomes by the end of 2026.
+The introduction of ultra-high-throughput systems, including Illumina's NovaSeq X, is escalating the implementation.
+Sequencing platforms are products of great intrinsic value.
+Based on their cost, they will contribute a greater share of the total revenue-based market estimations.
+The increasing demand for rapid, high-throughput sequencing in research and clinical settings will support strong system sales and upgrades.

 Application Segment Analysis

 Based on the application, the oncology diagnostics segment in the next-generation sequencing informatics market is expected to hold the second-largest share of 38.7% during the forecast duration.
 The segment’s upliftment is attributed to a surge in the international cancer burden as well as precision in medicines.
-In this regard, the WHO has indicated that there will be 35 million yearly cancer cases by the end of 2030, based on which NGS-specific liquid biopsies are emerging as the standard for 75% of innovative solid tumors in developed nations.
 Besides, cost-effectiveness and administrative approvals are other key drivers that are responsible for positively impacting the overall segment.
+Cancer is one of the leading causes of death globally, with millions of new cases diagnosed each year.
+Along with the burden of cancer growing, there is a greater need for accurate, early, and personalized diagnostic tools.
+NGS-based oncology diagnostics help determine genetic mutations causing cancer and leads to targeted therapies and better patient outcomes, which fuels strong market demand.

 Based on the end user, the pharma and biotech companies segment in the next-generation sequencing informatics market is anticipated to hold the third-largest market share of 28.6% by the end of the forecast timeline.
 The segment’s development is effectively driven by precision medicine strategies, along with the aspect of drug development.
-In addition, the FDA’s 90% acceptance rate as of 2023, followed by the USD 4.8 billion NIH funding, particularly for biomarker discovery, and almost 45% reduction in expenses for target recognition, are other drivers, positively fueling the segment.
-Besides, Novartis and Roche are the topmost adopters, which denotes a positive outlook for the overall segment in the market.
+Pharmaceutical and biotech companies mainly leverage NGS informatics within target identification, biomarker discovery, and companion diagnostics.
+While this is undeniably a high-value use case, the volume of use is much smaller than research institutes and diagnostic laboratories operating thousands of samples routinely, which limits their overall market share.
+However, all of their applications are high value.

 Segment |